imagekitio/docs-keep-a-changelog/features/single-sign-on/sso-okta-setup.md

 ![Attributes and claims](<../../.gitbook/assets/sso-setup-okta-4.png>)
 ![User profile mappings](<../../.gitbook/assets/sso-setup-okta-5.png>)

-Back on the SSO application page under SAML section, ensure that these field are included correctly in your Okta user object.
+Back on the SSO application page under the SAML section, ensure that these fields are included correctly in your Okta user object.

 ![SAML attribute statements](<../../.gitbook/assets/sso-setup-okta-7.png>)